AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-final.md

 For information about how to&nbsp;add users&nbsp;to a proof using Automated Workflow, see [Share a proof within Adobe Workfront](../../../../review-and-approve-work/proofing/managing-proofs-within-workfront/share-a-proof-in-workfront.md) in [Share a proof within Adobe Workfront](../../../../review-and-approve-work/proofing/managing-proofs-within-workfront/share-a-proof-in-workfront.md).

-For information about how to make approval decisions from the My Work area, see [Approving work in Adobe Workfront](../../../../review-and-approve-work/manage-approvals/approving-work.md) in [Approving work in Adobe Workfront](../../../../review-and-approve-work/manage-approvals/approving-work.md).&nbsp;
+For information about how to make approval decisions from the My Work area, see [Approving work](../../../../review-and-approve-work/manage-approvals/approving-work.md) in [Approving work](../../../../review-and-approve-work/manage-approvals/approving-work.md).&nbsp;

 ## Report on Proofing Approvals within the My Work Area (Workfront)